ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ## Why it's happening
 {: #why-it-s-happening}

-An error occurs when there are insufficient resources available in the router or data center to fulfill the service request.
-There are a number of reasons that you could receive this error.
+An error occurs when the router or data center has insufficient available resources to fulfill the service request.
 Resource availability changes frequently, so you might wait and try again later.

 ## How to fix it
 {: #how-to-fix-it}

 You can attempt to provision again by using the following strategies:

-1. Provision specifying a different router.
+* Provision specifying a different router.
-2. Provision without specifying a router.
+* Provision without specifying a router.
-3. Provision in a different data center.
+* Provision in a different data center.

-   GPU provisioning is allowed only in datacenters dal10, dal12, dal13, lon04, lon06, wdc07, tok02, syd04, and fra02
+   You can provision GPUs only in the following data centers: dal10, dal12, dal13, lon04, lon06, wdc07, tok02, syd04, and fra02
    {:note}

-4. Provision fewer instances.
+* Provision fewer instances.
-5. Spread out instances by provisioning to multiple data centers.
+* Spread out instances by provisioning to multiple data centers.
-6. Provision smaller instance sizes.
+* Provision smaller instance sizes.
-7. Alter the instance storage from SAN to LOCAL or LOCAL to SAN.
+* Alter the instance storage from SAN to LOCAL or LOCAL to SAN.